internetarchive/warcprox/README.rst

 Not currently a connection pool, because it doesn’t keep any connections open.
 Should be possible to implement connection pooling without changing the API.
+However, testing suggests there would be no appreciable performance gain from connection pooling.

 Usage Example
 ~~~~~~~~~~~~~